EngModiDev/EngineInspector/README.md

 *   **Zero-Shift Comment Stripping:** Standard comment removal shifts code offsets, which breaks AST line mapping.
 Our `Normalizer` class (`normalizer.py`) uses a zero-shift replacement masking technique: it queries Tree-Sitter for comment ranges, then overwrites non-newline comment bytes with spaces (`32` in UTF-8 bytes) while keeping newlines (`10`) intact.
 This preserves the absolute line map for accurate diff referencing.
 Python streams are processed via the standard `tokenize` module.
 *   **Unify Indentation and Stable Line Mapping:** The normalizer expands tabs, normalizes newlines, tracks block scopes with an indentation stack, and maintains a stable `line_map` mapping the raw file to the normalized content.

+*   **⚡ Zero-Friction C++ Parsing (No compile_commands.json Needed):**
+    Unlike traditional static analysis tools that force you to integrate with complex build systems (such as CMake, Make, or Bear) to generate a `compile_commands.json` database, EngineInspector works out-of-the-box on isolated files.
+    *   *Smart Default Context:* It automatically injects safe standard compiler arguments (`-std=c++17`, `-I/usr/include`, and `/usr/local/include`) into libclang translation units.
+    *   *Standard Headers Auto-Resolution:* If you place standard headers inside `libs/clang_headers/`, the engine automatically detects them and registers them as system paths (`-isystem`), allowing deep semantic parsing of templates and headers even on a completely clean, isolated machine.

 ### B. Control Flow, SSA & Dataflow Solver (Rust Core)
 *   **O(1) Arena-Backed AST Storage (`AstArena`):** In `ast/arena.rs`, the Rust core stores tree nodes contiguously as `NodeRecord` entries within a packed vector (`PackedVec` in `utils/memlayout.rs`).
 References between nodes are stored as compact `NodeId(u32)` indices to maximize CPU L1/L2 cache hit rates and eliminate pointer chasing.
 Out-of-line metadata (`NodeMeta`) keeps individual node footprints small.
 A `StringInterner` maps identifiers to `u32` keys to speed up comparisons.
 *   **AstArena Compaction & Remapping:** The `compact_and_remap` method removes logically deleted nodes (marked via tombstones) from the arena, reconstructs the packed nodes vector, and updates remaining parent-child index references.